Blogging has become increasingly popular over the last decade, and a number of bloggers have actually been able to turn it into a career.

 These challenges may seem like a lot, but all can be overcome with a little bit of thought, creativity and perseverance.
 The best part is that once you do, your blog will be well on its way to success.

 If you’re a blogger, what are some unexpected challenges you’ve had to overcome along the way and how did you do it?
-We’d love to hear your stories in our comment section below!
+We’d love to hear your stories about blogging our comment section below!